codefellows/setup-guide/code-301/1-database.md

 Open your terminal, and run the following commands to install the MongoDB client and server.

 This will take a short time to complete.
-Once it does, you'll need to "start" the mongo database server so that we can make sure **clients** can connect.
+Once it does, you'll need to "start" the MongoDB database server so that we can make sure **clients** can connect.

 ```bash
 brew tap mongodb/brew